-The Appalachian Trail (AT) travels 72 miles through Great Smoky Mountains National Park along the Tennessee-North Carolina border.
+Hike the Appalachian Trail Through Great Smoky Mountains National Park

 It takes an average of seven days to hike the full route, or you can start midway at Newfound Gap to reduce the distance by half.